 Every holiday season as a kid I remember dumping out our red wicker Christmas card basket and spreading them all out on the floor, looking over them, and choosing my favorites.
 I’d read about travels and home renovations of people I didn’t really know, but my parents did.
 Every once in a while my dad would bring home cards from his office of various clients and companies his business had worked with the past year.
 These business Christmas cards were especially appealing to me.
 A group costume?
 20 different signatures?
 A creative poem?
 A themed staff photo shoot?!
 Ten-year-old me was entranced.

-Now, in 2021, the power and reach of a holiday card is still just as important as ever.
-In fact, not only can a clever greeting card be a powerful business advertisement, a business holiday card can also connect the community and serve as a unique outreach opportunity.
+Now, in 2021, the power and reach of a corporate holiday card are still just as important as ever.
+In fact, not only can a clever greeting card be a powerful business advertisement, but a business holiday card can also connect the community and serve as a unique outreach opportunity.

-We’ve got everything you need at Kudoboard to make your business Christmas cards memorable and festive.
-In fact, in addition to this guide about how to make that card extra inventive and able to stand out, we also have a whole reference article to Creating Corporate Holiday Cards with three easy to use options to get your clients that Christmas cheer delivered right to their inbox.
+We’ve got everything you need at Kudoboard to make your business holiday cards memorable and festive.
+In fact, in addition to this guide about how to make that card extra inventive and able to stand out, we also have a whole reference article to Creating Corporate Holiday Cards with three easy-to-use options to get your clients that Christmas cheer delivered right to their inbox.

 Read on and let’s get you all set up in the Christmas card department.

 How To Make a Great Business Christmas Card